 Collingwood Harbour was the first Canadian Area of Concern (AOC) to be delisted.
-In 1994, Environment Canada, in consultation with the Ontario Ministry of the Environment and local communities, determined that impaired beneficial uses in the area had been restored in accordance with the Great Lakes Water Quality Agreement (GLWQA).
+In 1994, Environment and Climate Change Canada, in consultation with the Ontario Ministry of the Environment and Climate Change and local communities, determined that impaired beneficial uses in the area had been restored in accordance with the Great Lakes Water Quality Agreement (GLWQA).
 The Government of Canada then removed Collingwood Harbour from the list of AOCs.

 An AOC is delisted by the Government of Canada when environmental monitoring information confirms that environmental quality has been restored in accordance with criteria established in consultation with other levels of government and the public.

 Why was it listed as an Area of Concern?